Big Sky’s Two Rs

 If there was ever a town that truly lived up to its name, it’s Big Sky.
-It’s tucked in the flanks of the green mountains that roll up to Big Sky Resort, a huge ski area with 34 chairlifts and nearly 6,000 skiable acres.
+It’s tucked in the flanks of the green mountains that roll up to Big Sky Resort, a huge ski area with 39 chairlifts and nearly 6,000 skiable acres.
 Born in 1973 when the ski resort was created, Big Sky is a relatively new town where you’ll find easy-going people who love sharing where they live with people who visit.

-“You come here for the two Rs, say locals.
+You come here for the two Rs, say locals.
 The first is recreation like hiking, biking, rafting and in the winter, skiing.
 The other R is relaxation.
 You recharge.
-You rejuvenate before you go home.”
+You rejuvenate before you go home.

 Get Outside in Big Sky

-Raft or Ride in a Hot Air Balloon in Big Sky
+Raft or Ride Horses in Big Sky

 Tired of hiking?
-Then hit some of the best whitewater rafting or float trips in the West. .Raft the Gallatin or float the Madison by rented inner tube complete with a floating cooler.
+Then hit some of the best whitewater rafting or float trips in the West.
+Raft the Gallatin or float the Madison by rented inner tube.
 Or experience the rivers in a different way by hiring a fly-fishing guide and discovering some of the best fly-fishing spots in Montana.
 The team at Gallatin River Guides will give you an unforgettable experience on the river.

 Where to Eat in Big Sky